mikecali/vagrant-session-2/README.md

 Internet connection is a must!
 Make sure the VT support is enabled on your BIOS

+## Note: if the build fail because of the hypervisor errors.
+You need to follow this steps.

+First find out the name of the hypervisor:

+$ lsmod | grep kvm
+kvm_intel             204800  6
+kvm                   593920  1 kvm_intel
+irqbypass              16384  1 kvm

+The one we're interested in is kvm_intel.
+You might have another.

+Blacklist the hypervisor (run the following as root):

+$ echo 'blacklist kvm-intel' >> /etc/modprobe.d/blacklist.conf
+Restart your machine and try running vagrant again.

 * Vagrant - 1.9.x or higher
  * Vagrant plugins - vagrant-proxyconf - needed if you are running behind proxy